It can be hard to imagine how you can learn a physical craft online! I hope some of these frequently asked questions and answers help!

 I missed signing up for this session.
 When will the next classes run?

-The next session of online workshops in 2017 will start in mid September, 2017.
-Registration information will be announced in early July, with registration opening on July 10th.
+The next session of online workshops in 2018 will start on January 19.
+Registration information will be announced in late November, with registration opening on January 2, 2018.

 Thank you for your interest in my work.
 Exploring new frontiers in felt design is my passion and I love sharing my experience with you!